NCP Hits the Skids: 682 Jobs on the Line as Parking Giant Goes Bust

 Falling Footfall and Costly Leases Sink NCP

-A recent report showed NCP’s liabilities outweigh assets by a whopping £305 million as of September last year.
+It’s grim reading: a report shows NCP’s liabilities outweigh assets by a staggering £305 million as of last September.

 “All sites are open, staff remain in post and trading continues as normal,” said PwC.
 “We will be engaging with landlords, employees and other stakeholders as we explore all options.”